mit-orcd/orcd-docs-edit/docs/software/R.md

  - R
 ---

-NOTES:
-- All of this is for Engaging; check compatibility with other clusters

 # R

 ## Pre-Installed R Modules

 There are currently a few different versions of R installed on our systems.
 You can find these versions by running `module avail`.
 To use an R interactive environment, first load an R module, then enter `R`.
-For example, on Engaging Rocky8:
+For example, on Engaging Rocky8 (eofe4 and eofe10):

 ```bash
 module load r/4.2.2-x86_64